-EN095 Basic Composition - 4
+EN095 Basic Composition - 4 (3 lecture, 1 recitation)

 Designed to improve the students' reading and writing skills in preparation for college-level classes.
 Emphasis is placed on grammar, organization, and adequate paragraph development skills.
 This course does not fulfill any graduation requirements.